 My rationale is that bad luck will track you down one way or another if today is fated to be unlucky.
 However, if you are the type to hang out in your bedroom, hiding from the day, you certainly aren’t alone in your concerns—an estimated 19 million people (in the U.S. alone) admittedly dread the date of Friday the 13th.

 And it’s not just the U.S. either.
 Friday the 13th (more-or-less) exists all throughout the world.
 In Spanish-speaking countries, it’s actually Tuesday the 13th—not Friday.
 In Italy, however, it’s Friday the 17th.
 Superstition over these unlucky days is so widespread that there’s been a scientific name designated for the fear of Friday the 13th.
 It’s called ‘friggatriskaidekaphobia’.
 Betcha can’t say that five times fast!
+I can't even say it once.

-Anyway, today is just the first of three Friday the 13th’s we’ll have this year, so make sure to steer clear of walking underneath ladders or stepping on cracks in the sidewalk.
+Make sure to steer clear of walking underneath ladders or stepping on cracks in the sidewalk.
 And, as always, thanks for reading.